JVerhe/heatTopology/readme.md

 3. `cmake --build .`
 4. `cmake --build . --target run_tests` (everytime you want to compile the tests)

+## Plotting the Results

+For plotting the results of the script, some Python packages are required.
+These can be installed from the main repository via the following command:

+`pip install -r requirements.txt`

+After executing the main program it is possible to visualize the results from inside the build directory via the `plot_results.py` script.

+`python3 plot_results.py`

 ## Deleting log files

 - Deleting all the log files in `/build/output` can be done inside the build directory by running the command: